d3/d3/vis/index.markdown

     .range([0, 420]);
 </script>

-Another difference is that, unlike with HTML, SVG does not provide automatic flow layout.
-By default, the bars would be drawn on top of each other.
-To fix this, set the *y*-position and height explicitly:
+Unlike HTML, SVG does not provide automatic flow layout.
+Shapes are positioned relative to the top-left corner, called the origin.
+Thus, by default, the bars would be drawn on top of each other.
+To fix this, set the *y*-coordinate and height explicitly:

 {% highlight js linenos %}
 chart.selectAll("rect")